 #5: Bin Bags

-In a rush to pack up those last items in you wardrobe it can be tempting to resort to bin bags.
-Wardrobe boxes are much easier to be pack and transport, and can easily accommodate shoes.
+In a rush to pack up those last items in your wardrobe it can be tempting to resort to bin bags.
+Wardrobe boxes are much easier to pack and transport, and can easily accommodate shoes as well.

 #4: Drawer Items

 Make sure non-breakable items are properly secured in drawers; putting items in plastic bags is one great way to do this.
 Use common sense when thinking about whether you should take the contents out of furniture: a heavy chest of drawers is best emptied!

 #3: Wrapping Large Glass Items

 A sparse covering of bubble around a 13-foot, inch-thick glass table will not be enough to protect it, but it will make it almost impossible to move.
 The thick moving pads and straps used by professional movers will ensure your glass items arrive safely.

 I know it might seem hard to believe but people still own books!
 Books are easy to pack, and it can be tempting to pile them high in large boxes, but creating such heavy items for movers will cause them to tire quicker and complete the job slower.
 Book boxes are also more difficult to stack on top of other items.
 Generally, heavy items should be placed in smaller boxes.